typestack/class-transformer/README.md

 }
 ```

-Now when you transform a User, `password` property will be skipped and not be included in the transformed result.
+Now when you transform a User, the `password` property will be skipped, and it won't be included in the transformed result.

-## Skipping depend of operation[⬆](#table-of-contents)
+## Skipping properties depending on the operation [⬆](#table-of-contents)

-You can control on what operation you will exclude a property.
-Use `toClassOnly` or `toPlainOnly` options:
+You can control on what operations `class-transformer` will exclude properties.
+Use the `toClassOnly` or `toPlainOnly` options:

 ```typescript
 import { Exclude } from 'class-transformer';